Terraform Configuration Files

 Running Terraform multiple times won’t duplicate resources.
 It only applies changes when needed.

-Example: Complete Minimal Config
+Example: Complete Minimal Configuration

 Best Practices